stanete/stanete.github.io/_posts/2018-09-13-machine-learning-without-hype.md

 ![figure_1](../images/1_figure_1.png)

 Visualizing the data can give us hints about what model to use.
 That's why we should **always visualize the data**.
 We humans are very good to visualize data in 2 dimensions and even in 3 dimensions.
-But it's imposible to visualize more dimensions than that.
-That's why we have chosen only 3 features.
-In future posts we will talk about how to choose features that have the most value when it comes to visualizing data.
+But it's imposible to visualize more than that.
+That's why we have chosen only 2 features.

 ### Training and testing data

 Lastly, we need to **separate** this dataset into a training set and a testing set.
+We will talk in future posts about the reason behind it and why this is extremly important.

 ```python
 from sklearn.model_selection import train_test_split